LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 Logger macroses use Logger interface for sending messages to External Logger.
 Logger interface contains only methods required by any SDL component to perform logging :

+ * instance() - singleton access
  * PushLog(LogMessage)
  * IsEnabledFor(LogLevel)
- * Enabled()
+ * DeInit()
- * instance() - singleton
+ * Flush()

 ### LoggerInitializer interface

-LoggerInitializer specify interface required for Main to init/deinit logger but not required for any other SDL components LoggerInitializer should be templated with paticular ExternalLogger implementation
+LoggerInitializer specify interface required for Main to init logger but not required for any other SDL components

-It contains :
- - Init(ExternalLogger* external_logger)
+LoggerInitializer should take and own the third party implementation into `Init` method.
- - DeInit()
+ - Init(std::unique_ptr<ThirdPartyLoggerInterface>&& third_party)

-Init and DeInit should perform internal initialization/deinitializetion and be proxied to ExternalLogger

 ### ThirdPartyLogger interface

-ThirdPartyLogger interface extends Logger Interface with Initialization and deinitialization methods
+ThirdPartyLogger interface describes interfaces that should be implemented by external logger adapter.

-This interface should be inherited by particular external logger implementation
+This interface should be inherited by particular external logger implementation.

 ## Another logger implementation.